- About US

 State Chairmen should have their winning essays e-mailed to the National Chairman by the end of February, if not before.

 E-mail Submissions, for the sake of time are preferred.
-Snail mail within the time constraints are acceptable.
+U.S. mail within the time constraints are acceptable.

 - The contest is for an original researched and proven topic written in English.
 The topic of the essay shall deal with: an event, person, philosophy, or ideal associated with the American Revolution, the Declaration of Independence, or the framing of the United States Constitution.
+During the 2013-14 and 2014-15 contest years only, to commemorate the 800th anniversary of Magna Carta, contestants may also choose a topic that relates to Magna Carta and its influence on the Revolution or one or more of the Founding Fathers.
 Students must source at least five (5) references with the minimum of three being published book sources to allow for verification of sources if necessary.
 References from Encyclopedias or Internet sites will be accepted, but are not considered as part of the three published book sources.
 If there are no book sources (i.e. all are from encyclopedias or internet sources) the essay will be disqualified.